yewstack/yew/docs/concepts/components/children.md

 // ...

+// This enum defines the different types of properties that children components
+// can have.
+Additionally, it derives `derive_more::From`, which implements
+// `From<MyFirstComponentProps>` and `From<MySecondComponentProps>` for us!
 #[derive(Clone, derive_more::From)]
 pub enum ItemPropVariants {
     MyFirstComponent(MyFirstComponentProps),
     MySecondComponent(MySecondComponentProps),
 }

+// This struct acts as a simple wrapper ...
 #[derive(Clone)]
 pub struct Item {
     props: ItemPropVariants,
 }

+// ... which we implement `From<VChild<CHILD>>` for, where `CHILD`:
+//
+// - Implements `Component`
+// - Has a `Self::Properties` value that implements `Into<ItemPropVariants>`.
+//
+// This tells Yew how to handle converting a virtual DOM child into our
+// wrapper!
 impl<CHILD> From<VChild<CHILD>> for Item
 where
     CHILD: Component,